11 unmissable music events in Gloucestershire

 Rotating between the gorgeous English cathedral cities of Gloucester, Hereford and Worcester, Three Choirs Festival is the longest-running, non-competitive classical music festival in the world.

-After a hugely successful 2023 in Gloucester, this year's event takes place just over the border in Worcester from Saturday 27 July to Saturday 3 August 2024, featuring a programme packed with concerts, services, recitals, masterclasses, exhibitions and more.
+After a hugely successful 2024 in Worcester, this year's event takes place just over the border in Hereford from Saturday 26 July to Saturday 2 August 2025, featuring a programme packed with concerts, services, recitals, masterclasses, exhibitions and more.

 Forest Live

-Taking live music out into the trees, Forest Live is coming to Westonbirt, The National Arboretum from Tuesday 4 to Friday 12 July 2024, with a stellar line-up of Gregory Porter, Anne-Marie and Nile Rogers & Chic set to perform at the Cotswold attraction.
+Taking live music out into the trees, Forest Live is coming to Westonbirt, The National Arboretum from Tuesday 17 to Sunday 22 June 2025, with a stellar line-up of Snow Patrol, Sting, Eblow, Paul Heaton, McFly and The Script set to perform at the Cotswold attraction.

 Ticket sales all help to raise money to look after the nation’s forests — there's even a VIP package which includes access to The Glade VIP area with premium views of the stage, a private bar, premium food options and toilets, not to mention a VIP entry lane to avoid the queues.